DreymaR/BigBagKbdTrixPKL/README.md

 ===========================================

 ### [EPiKaL PortableKeyboardLayout][CmkPKL] for Windows, with layouts
-#### ~ The original [PKL][PKLGit] written by [Farkas Máté in 2008][PKLSFo] using [AutoHotkey][PKLAHK]
-#### ~ [EPKL][CmkPKL], formerly PKL[edition DreymaR] by DreymaR, 2017-

 [Θώθ][ThothW] – What Is This?
 -----------------------------
 Info about DreymaR's Big Bag of keyboard trickery is mainly found on the Colemak forum:
 * The [Big Bag main topic][CmkBBT] with better explanations and links.
 * Daughter topics for implementations, including the [Big Bag for EPKL/Windows][CmkPKL] one.

+* This repo contains **EPiKaL PKL** (**EPKL**) with several improvements over PKL.
-* This repo implements most of my Big Bag for (E)PKL, as layout and other .ini files.
+* It also implements most of my Big Bag for (E)PKL, as layout and other .ini files.
-* It also contains **EPiKaL PKL** (**[EPKL][EPKLRM]**) with several improvements over PKL.
-* Big thanks to Farkas Máté, the AutoHotkey people, Vortex(vVv) and all other contributors.

 Getting EPKL up and running
 ---------------------------
 * Download a full copy of this repo or just its executable resources.
-    - Under [https://github.com/DreymaR/BigBagKbdTrixPKL/releases](Release) Assets, there's a .ZIP file with the files needed to run EPKL.
+    - Under **[Release][GitRel] Assets**, there's a .ZIP file with the files needed to run EPKL.
     - If you also want the source code, press the GitHub Download/Clone button and then unzip the file you got.
-    - If you download or clone the repo, you need to run Compile_EPKL.bat to produce the EPKL.exe binary.
+    - If you download or clone the repo, you need to run `Compile_EPKL.bat` to produce the EPKL.exe binary.
-* **FAST LANE:** If you want "just Colemak" the simple way, then rename the EPKL_Layouts_Override.ini file so EPKL uses defaults.
+* **FAST LANE:** If you simply want "just Colemak", rename the [Layouts_Override][LayOvr] file so EPKL uses defaults.
-    - Otherwise, see below for how to set and/or edit the layout(s) you want.
+    - Otherwise, see the next steps for how to set and/or edit the layout(s) you want.
-* Now, simply run EPKL.exe inside its main folder in any way you like!
-* EPKL, being portable, doesn't need an install with admin rights to work.
-You must still be allowed to run programs.

-* I usually put a shortcut to EPKL.exe in my Start Menu "Startup" folder so it starts on logon, per user.
-* EPKL can also easily be used with the [PortableApps.com][PrtApp] menu by putting its folder in a C:\PortableApps folder.
-    - If the PortableApps menu is started on logon it can start up EPKL for you too.

-* Choose a layout with your ISO/ANS(I) keyboard type, locale and Curl/Angle/Wide preferences, by shorthand or full name.
+* Choose a layout with your keyboard type, locale and Curl/Angle/Wide etc preferences, by shorthand or full name.
-    - There are two main layout types: VK which only moves your keys around, and eD which map each shift state for each key.
+    - There are two main layout types: VK which only moves your keys, and eD which maps each shift state.
     - There are some premade Locale variants, if you need to type in other languages.
 Check out which variants exist.
 * In your EPKL_Layouts .ini, activate the layout(s) you want by editing and/or uncommenting (remove initial semicolon).
-    - There's a Layouts_Default and a Layouts_Override file.
+    - There's a [Layouts_Default][LayDef] and a [Layouts_Override][LayOvr] file.
 Entries in the override, if present, take precedence.
     - My shortcuts use the KbdType (@K) etc values but you could also type the path to a layout folder out in full
-    - The format is: layout = ‹1st layout folder name›:‹name you want in menu›,‹2nd layout folder›:‹2nd menu entry› etc
+    - The format is: `layout = ‹1st layout folder›:‹1st menu entry›,‹2nd layout folder›:‹2nd menu entry›` etc
+* Now, simply run EPKL.exe inside its main folder in any way you like!

 More Know-How-To
 ----------------
 * This repo contains executables for EPKL as well as the original PKL, and source code for both.
-* The layouts are updated to EPKL format though, so they'd need some reconstruction for old PKL.
+* The layouts are updated to EPKL format though, so they'd need some reconstruction for the old PKL.
-* The EPKL_Layouts .ini files hold layout choices.
-EPKL_Settings.ini holds general program settings.
+* The `EPKL_Layouts` .ini files hold layout choices.
+[EPKL_Settings.ini][PklIni] holds general program settings.
-* The layout.ini files hold layout settings and mappings.
-They often point to and augment a BaseLayout.ini file.
+* The `layout.ini` files hold layout settings and mappings.
+They often point to and augment a `BaseLayout` file.
-* There's a "LayStack" priority stack for layout info.
+* There's a "LayStack" for layout info priority.
 Mappings/settings at higher levels will take precedence:
-    1) The layout.ini file in the chosen Layout folder gets the last word about, e.g., remaps
+    - The `layout.ini` file in the chosen Layout folder gets the last word about, e.g., remaps
-    2) The BaseLayout.ini file usually found under each layout type may define most of the layout
+    - The `BaseLayout` .ini file usually found under each layout type may define most of the layout
-    3) The EPKL_Layouts_Override, if present, can contain non-default info about the layout choice etc
+    - The [EPKL_Layouts_Override][LayOvr], if present, can contain non-default info about the layout choice etc
-    4) EPKL_Layouts_Default.ini, finally, holds default and common settings/mappings
+    - The [EPKL_Layouts_Default][LayDef], finally, holds default and common settings/mappings
-    5) Beyond this, specialized files may hold Extend or DeadKey mappings.
+    - Beyond this, specialized files may hold Extend or DeadKey mappings.
 See below.
-In theory, you could put all the info needed for a whole layout into any one of these "layout stack" files.
+* In theory, you could put all the info needed for a whole layout into any one of these layout stack files.

 The files may take a little tweaking to get what you want.
 There are several parameters:
 * Colemak vs QWERTY vs what-have-you, obviously.
 Choose wisely!
     - This repo by default contains mainly Colemak(-DH) and Tarmak layouts, with QWERTY included.
 * Full/VK mappings: I've provided my own Colemak[eD] as well as 'VirtualKey' versions
-    - The 'VK' layouts just move the keys of your installed OS layout around, without other changes
+    - The _VK_ layouts just move the keys of your installed OS layout around, without other changes
-    - The [eD] layouts have their own Shift/AltGr mappings specified.
-You may mix types if you want.
+    - The _[eD]_ layouts have their own Shift/AltGr mappings specified.
+    - You may mix mapping types freely in any layout.
 * ISO (European/World) vs ANSI (US) vs other keyboard types
     - ISO boards have a `VK_102` key between `Z` and `LShift`.
 Some `OEM_` key codes differ from ANSI ones.
-    - JIS (Japanese) etc are not supported so far - sorry.
+    - JIS (Japanese) etc are not supported so far.
+Sorry.
+Gomen-nasai. ごめんなさい.    ᏊᵕꈊᵕᏊ
 * Curl(DH), Angle and/or Wide ergonomic mods, moving some keys to more comfortable positions
     - Angle/Wide affect the "hard" key positions in the layout.ini file, usually both for Layout and Extend
     - Curl(DH) is Colemak/Tarmak specific and for the most part should not affect Extend
+    - The Curl(DH) mod does insert D between C and V though.
+There's a remap to let Extend+V still be Paste
 * Extend mappings, using for instance CapsLock as a modifier for nav/edit/multimedia/etc keys.
 It's awesome!!!
     - The Extend modifier may even double as a Tap-or-Mod key so that when you tap it, something else happens.
     - The most advanced way of using this may be the Mother-of-DeadKeys which allows really fancy "tap dances"!
     - Holding down Shift and/or AltGr while first holding or while tapping the Ext key affects which layer is used.
-* In EPKL_Layouts.ini you can use shorthand for KbdType/CurlMod/ErgoMod etc, or set the layout folder path directly.
+* In EPKL_Layouts you can use shorthand (@#) for KbdType/CurlMod/ErgoMod etc, or set the layout folder path directly.
     - For Extend set an Extend file and a working Extend modifier.
 The latter needs to be mapped to a key.
-    - My Extend mappings file is in the Files folder.
+    - My _eD_Extend mappings file is in the Files folder.
 Look inside it to learn more.
 * In the layout folder(s) you've chosen, you may edit the layout.ini files further if required.
 See below.
     - Mod remaps, help image specifications, Extend key, key mappings etc can be set in the LayStack .ini files.
-    - Many layouts use a base layout.
+    - Many layouts use a BaseLayout.
 Most mappings may be there, so the top layout.ini only has to change a few keys.
 * To learn more about remaps, see the _eD_Remap.ini file.
 They can even turn Colemak into QWERTY (oh no...!).
-* There's a file for named literals/powerstrings.
+* There's a file for named literals/PowerStrings.
 These are useable by layouts, Extend and dead keys.
-* Also, a dead key file.
+* Also, a Dead Key file.
 DKs are mapped as @###.
 Pressing the key then a release glyph may produce something new!
     - There are help images for DKs, these can be very useful as they show what releases are in different shift states.
     - I haven't made images for all variants though, so there may be minor discrepancies.
-* Help images aren't always available with the right ergo mod and keyboard type, since there are many combos.
+* Help images aren't available with every board and mod combo, as there are so many of them.
 See below.

-**Hotkeys found in the EPKL settings file:**
+**Hotkeys found in the EPKL_Settings file:**
 * Ctrl+Shift+1 – Display/hide help image
 * Ctrl+Shift+2 – Switch layout between the ones specified in the settings file
-* Ctrl+Shift+3 – Suspend EPKL; hit again to re-activate (it may be Ctrl+Shift+` instead)
+* Ctrl+Shift+3 – Suspend EPKL; hit again to re-activate.
+It may be Ctrl+Shift+` instead
 * Ctrl+Shift+4 – Exit EPKL
 * Ctrl+Shift+5 – Refresh EPKL, if it gets stuck or something
 * Ctrl+Shift+6 – Zoom the help image in/out, to see it better or get it out of the way
 * Ctrl+Shift+7 – Move the help image between positions, as by mouseover

 **Techy tips for EPKL:**
+* EPKL, being portable, doesn't need an install with admin rights to work.
+You must still be allowed to run programs.
+* I usually put a shortcut to EPKL.exe in my Start Menu "Startup" folder so it starts on logon, per user.
+* EPKL can also easily be used with the [PortableApps.com][PrtApp] menu by putting its folder in a `C:\PortableApps` folder.
+    - If the PortableApps menu is run on logon it can start up EPKL for you too.
 * Look in the various .ini files under Files and Layouts if you're interested!
 Much is explained there.
 * See my examples in the Extend file for some advanced mappings!
 These may be used in layouts and dead keys too.
 * EPKL uses both .ini and source files that may be UTF-8 Unicode encoded.
-* EPKL allows end-of-line comments (whitespace-semicolon) in .ini files, but the original PKL only allows them in layout entries.
+* EPKL allows end-of-line comments (whitespace-semicolon) in .ini files, the old PKL only allowed them in layout entries.
 * Running EPKL with other (AutoHotkey) key mapping scripts may get confusing if there is so-called _hook competition_.

 Key mappings
 ------------
 Most of my layouts have a base layout defined; their layout section may then change some keys.
 You can add key definitions following this pattern.

 Here are some full key mappings followed by a legend: